Forbairt Naíonraí Teoranta — Forbairt Naíonraí gan Teorainn!

 Forbairt Naíonraí Teoranta's Intensive training course

-All those who wish to work as Naíonra Leaders must complete the Intensive training course.
+All those who wish to work as Naíonra Leaders must complete the Intensive Course.
 This course provides a comprehensive understanding of all that is involved in the setting up and running of a Naíonra.
+Forbairt Naíonraí Teoranta awards certificates to those who complete all aspects of the course.

 If you would like to attend this course, application forms are available for download above under 'Training Calendar'.
 Applications should be printed and sent by post to FNT along with the relevant fee.